 With the big Eclipse and the compact double-strung, I didn't miss pedal harp at all.

 My favorite music to play and listen to includes early music, close-harmony vocals, old-time country and bluegrass, campfire songs, and melodic classics from the 40s on up.
 I love complex rhythms and interesting harmonies.

-In 2008, I began courses with the Music for Healing and Transition Program, graduating in 2012 as a Certified Music Practitioner so that I can play at the bedside of patients in hospitals, hospice, and nursing homes.
-I server on the Board of Directors as the President of MHTP See more on my site SoothingHarp.com➚.
+In 2008, I began courses with the Music for Healing and Transition Program (MHTP), graduating in 2012 as a Certified Music Practitioner (CMP) so that I can safely and effectively play harp in healthcare.
+I work part-time at St. Barnabas Medical Center in Livingston, NJ, playing at the bedside of patients throughout the hospital, including ICU, Neonatal ICU (NICU), Neuro ICU, Burn ICU, Cardio/Thoracic ICU, cardiac telemetry, cardiac step-down, renal/transplant, oncology, pulmonary, orthopedic, surgical, and all areas of the Emergency Department.
+I serve on the Board of Directors as the President of MHTP.
+See more on my site SoothingHarp.com➚.

 Motivation to teach

 One of the things I noticed at the harp conferences I attended was that the adult students were disappointed by their progress with the harp.
 I admired all of these students who had picked up a brand new instrument later in life.
 I wanted them to be proud that they had gotten up off the couch and actually taken the steps to do something about their desire to make music.

 I hate to see people unhappy or frustrated.
 It is my hope that I can encourage adult students in the path they’ve chosen, either by being their teacher, or providing useful information on this website.